slatedocs/slate/source/includes/_pipeline.md

 # Data Pipeline

-Data Pipeline is the process whereby a data product is technically deployed or access to the API documentation (e.g. Open Api Specification - OAS) is defined.
+Data Pipeline is a process whereby a data product is technically deployed or access to the API documentation (e.g. Open Api Specification - OAS) is available.

 > Example of Data Pipeline component usage: